kanyon-k8s/kanyon/README.md

 This will install the latest version from NuGet and add it into your path.

 ### How to generate manifests
 Kanyon writes the YAML directly to stdout to make it easy to pipe the output to file or to kubectl.
-To generate a manifest, simply run
+To generate a manifest, run
 ```
 kanyon -f your-manifest-filename.csx
 ```